jeswin/retransmit-documentation/docs/prism/authentication.md

 sidebar_label: Authentication
 ---

-Currently Retransmit only supports JWT based authentication.
+Currently Prism only supports JWT based authentication.
 It internally uses the [https://github.com/auth0/node-jsonwebtoken](jsonwebtoken) library.
 So all the options supported by jsonwebtoken can be used here.

 JWT is typically passed in the Authorization header as follows: